jae1911/sitecontent/content/wiki/resonite/headless.md

     restart: unless-stopped
 ```

-Sveken on Discord made some modifications to the compose file to accomodate for modded Resonite.
+Sveken on Discord made some modifications to the compose file to accommodate for modded Resonite.
 For that, you will need to download [Resonite Mod Loader](https://github.com/resonite-modding-group/ResoniteModLoader), create a directory `moddedhead` in the data directory where you want to place the files of your headless and place inside the NML files.
 Then you can use the following compose file: